 To achieve its low weight, this bag uses a short, half-length zipper.
 This zipper also has only one slide, so you're not able to zip the bag up and then use a second slide to vent heat from the bottom of the zipper.
 Both the shorter zipper and the lack of a second slide limit the bag's ability to excess heat and restrict its use to a narrow range of temperatures.
 They also prevent you from sharing the bag as a quilt or zipping it together with a second bag.

 Our favorite feature on this bag is its sleeping pad attachment system.
 If you like to secure your bag to your pad, it will get the job done.
 If not, it's easy to remove and trim its weight.
 We also like the simple button closure at the top of the zipper.
 It's light but effective at preventing the zipper from sliding down if you roll over in the night.

-This is one of the more expensive bags, with a list price of $360.
-For a bit more, you can get a warmer and more versatile Feathered Friends Merlin.
-Our Best Ultralight Sleeping Bag Review also includes several other options, like the Editors' Choice Feathered Friends Flicker, that are similarly light and warm but cheaper.
+This bags premium down and has a correspondingly premium price.
+For just a bit more, there are several warmer and more versatile bags available from Feathered Friends or Western Mountaineering.
+Our Best Ultralight Sleeping Bag Review also includes several other options that are similarly light and warm but cheaper.
 For these reasons, we don't consider this bag a great value.

 The Hyperion's shockingly low weight and minuscule packed size caught our attention.
 A single pound for a full 3-season sleeping bag?!?
 That seemed impossible.
 Unfortunately, it turns out that it is.
 Although this bag's down is high-quality, the limited amount of it wasn't able to convince our testers that it can provide adequate warmth for spring or fall.
 The Hyperion is still a great bag, but shoppers should know that its better suited for summer or ultralight sufferfests.